1. Members and Responsibilities of the Compensation Committee of the Board of Directors

 During the 2019 reporting year, the Compensation Committee (CoC) comprised five non-executive Board members: Eveline Saupper (Chairwoman), Abdullah Mohammed Alissa, Carlo G. Soave, Claudia Suessmuth Dyckerhoff and Susanne Wamsler.
 The Chairman of the Board is a regular guest in the Compensation Committee.

-The Compensation Committee (CoC) during the 2016 reporting year comprised three non-executive members of the Board of Directors: Carlo G. Soave (Chairman), Rudolf Wehrli and Peter Isler (until 21 April 2016).
-On 21 April 2016, Eveline Saupper was nominated as a new member of the Compensation Committee.
-The Secretary to the CoC is the Head of Corporate Human Resources.
-The Chairman of the CoC may invite the CEO to discussions on individual agenda items for consultation, taking into account potential conflicts of interest which would oblige him to abstain.
+The Corporate Secretary acts as Secretary to the CoC.
+The Head of Corporate Human Resources (HR) is a regular guest to share information and consult on relevant topics.
+The Chairwoman of the CoC may invite the CEO to discussions on individual agenda items for consultation, taking into account potential conflicts of interest that would oblige him to abstain.

-b) Summer: Fundamental matters concerning the Group’s HR priorities
+- June: Fundamental matters concerning the Group’s Human Resources priorities

-c) Autumn: Preparation of the Compensation Report and planning of compensation changes in the following year.
+- December: Preparation of the Compensation Report, planning of compensation changes in the following year

 The CoC also meets as needed.
-In 2016 the CoC met three times and held several bilateral discussions and telephone conferences.
+In 2019, the CoC met four times and held several bilateral discussions and telephone conferences.